intelligentiaomni/grove-project/README.md

 “Should’ve gone to Codeforces Gym”

-A coding and problem-solving game that is visually memorable and give players “missions” across iconic locations in tech and innovation hub Bay Area.
+A coding and problem-solving game that is visually memorable and gives players “missions” across iconic locations in tech and innovation hub Bay Area.
 Players complete sprints, level up, and unlock new modules as they simulate collaborative intelligence from a team of coders to planetary-scale systems.

 Goal: Progress from 0 to basic level, level up to gain points through interactive sprints to reach scoreboard momentum, leaderboard domination, and become part of a cluster of builders.
 Track XP, level up further, unlock mini-projects, and build skills step-by-step toward cooldown vibe coder awesomeness and opportunity readiness.

 Target group:
-Education Edition for early scientist, professionals, curious learners (including families), and classrooms.
+Education Edition for early scientists, professionals, curious learners (including families), and classrooms.

 Gameplay Highlights